nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/creating-a-service.md

-Now we can setup a simple system with one service that we can use to write our firsrt Chaos Toolkit chaos engineering experiment against.
+Now we can setup a simple system with one service that we can use to write our first Chaos Toolkit chaos engineering experiment against.

 Let’s say we have a service that polls a local file every second to see if new content was added for processing.
 We've made the assumption the file would always be there and have not write a failure code path...